3dgeo-heidelberg/4DGeo/docs/Application.md

 With these modules, your data will be visualised in different ways so that you can analyse them to your liking.

 #### 2D View Map
-(XXX ADD description that you can also color change events by attribute if selected XXX)

 In the 2D View, all the geoobjects inside of your data will be rendered with a leaflet map infront of the specified background image.
 When multiple observations are selected, the background image is taken from the first.
-For now, only Polygons, Points, and LineStrings are supported. <br>
+For now, only Polygons, Points, and LineStrings are supported.
+Each geoobject is [assigned a specific color](#41-color-assignment) based on their **type** which you can adjust easily <br>
 There are 2 layers you can choose from:

 - Normal Layer: All the filtered geoobjects will be shown as their original geometry
-- Clustered Laye: For a better performance, objects that are near each other can be automatically grouped into a cluster that will be shown as a point indicating the number of objects inside it.
+- Clustered Layer: For a better performance, objects that are near each other can be automatically grouped into a cluster that will be shown as a point indicating the number of objects inside it.
 In this layer, polygons that are very small on your current zoom level will also be deflated into markers for better visibility.

 |       2D View Map (Normal Layer)        |   2D View Map Clustered    |
 |:------------------------:|:--------------------------:|